top of page

 3. If you have bipolar disorder and are taking medications for the same, check with your doctor before changing your coffee intake.

-4. If you have insomnia or experience difficulty falling asleep at night, then it’s best to avoid coffee in the evenings.
-The effect of coffee can be up to 7 hours in adults.
+4. If you have insomnia or experience difficulty falling asleep at night, it’s best to avoid coffee in the evenings.
+The effect of coffee can last up to 7 hours in adults.

 5. It’s best to cut back on coffee if you have gut-related issues like acidity, ulcers or if your blood pressure is high.